BMRA issues reminder on International E-Waste day

 - IT and telecommunications equipment, e.g. tablets, mobile/smart phones and computers

-Mr Kelly added: “We are encouraging people to follow the Government advice and urge them to keep hold of their WEEE until they are able to take it to their local scrap yard or Household Waste and Recycling Centre.”
+Mr Kelly added: “We urge them to keep hold of their WEEE until they are able to take it to WEEE recycler or Household Waste and Recycling Centre.”

-Find a metal recycler near you: www.recyclemetals.org/recyclerdirectory.
+Find a WEEE recycler near you: www.recyclemetals.org/recyclerdirectory.
 Call ahead to check the type of material taken.
 For details of your local HWRC, check your council website.